 Empty homes repair standard

-In related documents below you will find a detailed guide to the work we will normally carry out in empty homes and also a summary of the important points.
+In related documents to the right you will find a detailed guide to the work we will normally carry out in empty homes and also a summary of the important points.
 Your new home will be safe and weather-proof and when you view it we will discuss exactly what work is going to be carried out either before you move in or afterwards.